Whiteknight/Acquaintance/docs/index.md

 Acquaintance provides several features which are extensions of the three basic messaging patterns above:

-1. Unit testing with built-in ability to mock channels and expect messages
+1. Built-In Unit testing functionality with ability to mock channels and expect messages
 1. Message timer to generate application heartbeats on a set schedule
 1. Automatic polling of asynchronous event sources
+1. Automatic delivery retry with the Outbox pattern

+## Design Goals

+Acquaintance follows several design goals:

+1. Make good use of appropriate patterns, including GoF, Messaging and Architectural patterns
+1. Be lockless
+1. Optimize for the common case, both in terms of performance and usability
+1. Use good, fluent interfaces to help features be usable and discoverable
+1. Be flexible and extensible to support a wide variety of projects and use-cases

 ## Contraindications